The Anti-Bribery and Anti-Corruption Review: Brazil

 - compulsory dissolution of the legal entity.

-The LAC sets forth a list of factors that will be taken into consideration when applying sanctions, including the seriousness of the offence; the advantage gained or sought; whether the offence was fully or partially completed; the level of damages; and the negative effects produced by the offence.
+The LAC sets out a list of factors that will be taken into consideration when applying sanctions, such as the seriousness of the offence, the advantage gained or sought, whether the offence was fully or partially completed, the level of damage and the negative effects produced by the offence.

-Regarding individuals, they are subject to criminal prosecution in case of corruption acts.
-Criminal liability requires evidence of the participation of each individual and of the extent of each one's intent in perpetrating the improper conduct.
-Therefore, strict liability does not apply to criminal charges.
+Individuals are subject to criminal prosecution in the case of corrupt acts.
+Criminal liability requires evidence of the participation of each individual and of the extent of each person's intent in perpetrating the improper conduct.
+Therefore strict liability does not apply to criminal charges.

 According to Federal Law No. 9,504/97, individuals can make political contributions that do not exceed 10 per cent of their gross income.
-Law No. 9,504/97 allowed companies to contribute to candidates or political parties up to 2 per cent of the company's gross revenue in the year prior to the election.
-However, this provision was revoked by Federal Law No. 13,165/2015, and companies are no longer permitted to make political contributions.
+Law No. 9,504/97 formerly allowed companies to contribute to candidates or political parties, but this provision was revoked by Federal Law No. 13,165/2015, and companies are no longer permitted to make political contributions.

-Breaches to the Federal Law No. 8,429/1992 (the Administrative Improbity Law) may result in sanctions to legal entities and individuals whose misconduct results in illicit enrichment of public officials and losses to the public treasury.
-In its Article 3, the Law extends the sanctions to those who induce or contribute to the practice of the act of improbity or benefit from it in any direct or indirect form.
+The definitions of illegal acts are similar in the LAC, the Administrative Improbity Law and the Public Procurement Law.
+Breaches of Federal Law No. 8,429/1992 (the Administrative Improbity Law) may result in sanctions to legal entities and individuals whose misconduct results in illicit enrichment of public officials, losses to the public treasury and violation of the key principles of public administration.
+In Article 3, the Law extends the sanctions to those who induce or contribute to the practice of the act of improbity or benefit from it in any direct or indirect form.
 In this sense, administrative improbity proceedings will prosecute the private individual as well as the private legal entity to which they are linked.

-Under the Federal Law 8,666/1993 (the Public Procurement Law), companies unduly benefited by any illegal act during a public bidding process are subject to sanctions such as fines, suspension and blacklisting from participating in public tenders or signing contracts with government bodies.
+Under the Federal Law No. 14,133/2021 (the Public Procurement Law) companies unduly benefiting from any illegal act during a public bidding process are subject to sanctions such as fines, suspension and blacklisting from participating in public tenders or signing contracts with government bodies.

-In addition, at a federal level, the Federal Audit Court (TCU) has powers to review public disbursement and violations of public procurement laws.
+In addition, at a federal level, the Federal Court of Accounts (TCU) has powers to review public disbursement and violations of public procurement laws.

 Enforcement: domestic bribery